 College is expensive and if you’re like most undergraduates, you probably took out a student loan.
 In fact, nearly 70% of graduates have student debt and 44 million Americans have a total of $1.71 trillion in student loan debt!

-When it’s time to pay back those loans, it’s important to do your homework so that you don’t have more debt than you anticipated.
+When it’s time to pay back those loans, it’s important to do your homework so that you don’t have more student loan debt than you anticipated.
 Here’s what you need to know about paying back student loans:

 - Interest on a student loan starts as soon as you obtain the loan.
 Make sure you know what type of loan you have, as that will determine the interest rate.